Sign up to our Newsletter

 No matter your individual circumstances or where you are in life, if you’re thinking about going to law school, you’ll need to go through a rigorous decision-making process to determine if this is the right path for you.

-While some students know that they want to become a lawyer at a very young age, many come to this realization in high school or throughout their undergraduate career.
+While some students know that they want to become lawyers at a very young age, many come to this realization in high school or throughout their undergraduate career.

 Students typically begin this process as they encounter courses that spark their interest, find themselves in a pre-law major they enjoy, or go through experiences that inspire them to make a change within legal fields.
 While you may develop an interest in pursuing law, it can be challenging to determine the value of law school.

-This article will make this process a bit easier by breaking down the requirements for going to law school, considerations to make in your decision-making process, how much it will cost you, and the pros and cons of going to law school.
+This article will make this process a bit easier by breaking down the considerations to make in your decision-making process, how much it will cost you, and the pros and cons of going to law school.

 Let’s get started!